jydu/sgedtools/examples/raser_to_structure/README.md

 * '-o' or '--output=' is the name of the output file (index file)
 * '-x' or '--exclude-incomplete' only keeps the chain(s) with the lowest amount of incomplete data (e.g. amino acids with a missing lateral chain).

-This example will be fetching the PDB files corresponding to the PDB ids on a specified server.
+The other way to do it is to fetch the PDB files corresponding to the PDB ids on a specified server.
 It will then chose the best-matching protein sequence according to the alignment.
+To do this, use the `remote:` command, like showed here.
 ```{bash}
 python3 sged-create-structure-index.py \
         -p 5JCA \